Jacob-RC/11ty-blog-site/src/blog/2021-05-01-my-first-article.md

 **Taxable Income**: The amount of income that you must pay relevant taxes on.

+**Capital Gains**: Profit earned from selling assets (like stocks) that have appreciated in value.
+Within capital gains, there is a distinction for how long you've held the asset.
+If you've held the asset for under a year, the profit made from selling the stock is lumped into your taxable income.
+If you've held the asset for over a year, the profits are taxed at a lower tax rate.

+**Tax-Exempt Income**: Interest paid on certain government bonds can be treated as tax-free.

+**Ordinary Income**: Income earned from earnings, interest, rental properties, prize winnings, rental properties, etc. The overwhelming majority of income (any income not specifically considered capital gains or tax-exempt) is considered ordinary income.

 # Taxation

+This section is a high-level overview of income taxes.
+More detailed information regarding taxation can be found in the taxation section.

+In general, you will always pay federal income tax and depending on where you live, you may be obligated to pay state and municipal (city-level) income taxes as well.

+Every year, all of your taxable earnings are combined into a big figure called your "Gross Income" (This is the same thing as taxable income).
+Your gross income is subtracted by adjustments from things like student loan interest payments and educator expenses.
+The resulting number is called your Adjusted Gross Income or AGI.
+Your AGI ultimately determines the tax bracket you fall into and your ultimate tax burden.

+The US currently uses a progressive tax model where as your income increases, your tax rate on that additional income increases.
+In other words, as you earn more money, you pay a greater percentage of that money in taxes.

 # Salary vs Wages

+There are 2 common ways of compensating people for their labor.
+Salaries are fixed incomes paid out to employees weekly, biweekly or monthly.
+Wages are variable incomes paid out to employees at the end of a pay period (which is at least once per month) depending on the hours worked by that employee.
+In other words, wages depend on how many hours are worked, while salaried employees will always be paid a certain pre-determined amount regardless of hours worked.

+While there is no clear cut answer as to which one is better, but here are a couple of the important factors to consider.
+Salaried positions are more common in managerial roles while hourly employment is more common in industries like retail, hospitality and services and often is for part-time or entry-level positions.
+Salaried employees may end up working longer hours without additional compensation like overtime pay.
+Hourly employees are more often most likely to feel the impact when their employer goes through tough times through a reduction in their hours.
+Finally, depending on hours worked, hourly employees may have less employer benefits like health insurance.

 # Total Compensation